 The capital of the republican federal state is Berne with a population of almost 150,000.
-The Swiss parliament and diplomats meet in the Federal Parliament, which was built in neo-Renaissance style.
+The Swiss parliament and diplomats meet in the Federal Parliament, which was built in Neo-Renaissance style.

 There are four national languages in Switzerland: German (60%), French (30%), Italian (6%) and Rhaeto-Romanic (1%).
 However, most of them can communicate in English and in one or more of the other national languages.

-In Switzerland there are only 4 holidays, which are work-free in the whole country: New Year's Day, Ascension Day, Federal Day (1st August, National Day) and Christmas Day.
+In Switzerland there are only four holidays, which are work-free in the whole country: New Year's Day, Ascension Day, Federal Day (1st August, National Day) and Christmas Day.
 Good Friday, Easter Monday, Whit Monday and Stephen's Day are also celebrated in large parts of Switzerland.

 Switzerland generally has a continental climate.
-The weather can be cool and damp in the spring and fall.
+The weather can be cool and damp in spring and fall.
 The weather in Switzerland varies widely according to location and elevation, however.

 The highest precipitation is recorded in Rochers de Nave, a mountain near Montreux.
 Precipitation is generally higher in the western part of Switzerland, where often clouds come in from the Atlantic coast.
 The regions south of the Alps are also known for heavy precipitation.
 Lugano, for example receives about 175 cm per year.
 Winds blow in clouds from the south that are blocked by the Alps and drop their water.
 This causes dryer and warmer weather north of the Alps.